 By Jovahana Avila

-The organization approaches engagement through advocacy and assisting the local immigrant community.
-Members are passionate and vocal about their allyship with the undocumented community on and off campus.
-Which lead members to serving Since LULAC are a national organization, the chapters have a structured way of organizing their membership.
+The organization approaches engagement through advocacy.
+Members are expected to advocate for issues that they care about and make efforts to engage their own circle of influence.
+Since LULAC is a national organization, the chapters have a structured way of organizing their membership.

-What do you get out of participating in Monarchs on the Hilltop?
+What do you get out of participating in LULAC?

-What does Monarchs on the Hilltop contribute to the St. Edward’s community?
+What does LULAC contribute to the St. Edward’s community?

 How can students get involved?